Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 The code snippet in stylesheet.css to hide the spin icon in number field of form was taken from Stack Overflow (commented out in stylesheet.css).
 <br> This is the link : https://stackoverflow.com/questions/3790935/can-i-hide-the-html5-number-input-s-spin-box

+The code snippet in stylesheet.css to remove background colour for autofill of contact form was taken from CSS-TRICKS (commented ot in stylesheet.css).
+<br> This is the link: https://css-tricks.com/snippets/css/change-autocomplete-styles-webkit-browsers/

 ### Media
 Images, audio and video were provided by Code Institute and can be accessed here:
 <br> https://github.com/Code-Institute-Org/project-assets